s-peiran/tp/docs/UserGuide.md

 - **What it does**: Removes a contact from an existing meeting.

-- **Command Format**: `meeting contact/[CONTACT_ID or CONTACT_NAME] del/[MEETING_ID or MEETING_NAME]`
+- **Command Format**: `delcfm -n CONTACT_NAME -title MEETING_NAME`

-- **Example**: `meeting contact/5 del/"Project Discussion"`
+- **Example**: `delcfm -n Sarah Woo -title Project Discussion`

 - **Acceptable Values**:
-    - MEETING_ID: Non-negative integer.
     - MEETING_NAME: String, at least 2 characters long.
 Not case sensitive.
-    - CONTACT_ID: Non-negative integer.
     - CONTACT_NAME: String, at least 2 characters long.
 Not case sensitive.

 - **Expected Outputs**:
     - Success: "Successfully removed contact from [MEETING_NAME]."
     - Failure:
-        - If the MEETING_ID or MEETING_NAME does not exist: "Error: Meeting not found."
+        - If the MEETING_NAME does not exist: `Meeting not found`
-        - If duplicate MEETING_NAME or CONTACT_NAME: "Error: Multiple matching names found."
-        - If the CONTACT_ID or CONTACT_NAME does not exist or isn't a part of the specified meeting: "Error: Contact not found or not part of the meeting."
+        - If the CONTACT_NAME does not exist or isn't a part of the specified meeting: `Contact not found or not part of the meeting`
-        - If invalid command format: "Error: Invalid command format."
+        - If invalid command format: `Invalid command format!
+          delcfm: Removes a contact from an existing meeting.
+Parameters: -n CONTACT_NAME -title MEETING_NAME
+          Example: delcfm -n Sarah Woo -title Project Discussion`

 ---